Uta: A Japanese Music Learning Experience.

 not homework.

-The problem wasn't access to translation.
+The problem was not access to information.
 It was interruption.

 Translation alone isn't enough.